-When we take into account our knowledge of ourselves and of the environment, as well as consider the costs and benefits, we can make a planful decision.
+When you take into account your knowledge about yourself and about the environment, as well as consider the costs and benefits, you can make a planful decision.
 It is a slower method of decision making, but it allows you time to focus on details and gives you an opportunity to anticipate possible problems that may be faced.
 Planful Decision Making can be arranged in six steps:

 1. Define the Goal or Objective